tlpr/documents/community/chat-rules/english.md

 13. Each user that has been punished has the right to appeal to the given penalty via e-mail.

 The above terms of service may be a subject to change at any time after informing the users.
-Last update: Thursday, 23 August 2019 20:30, Europe/Warsaw time zone
+Last update: Wednesday, 23 August 2019 14:20, Europe/Warsaw time zone